-- 1. Sensitive areas where recreation use and access should be managed to prevent impacts to important values (Section 4.4.1). - 2.
-Undeveloped camping areas (Section 4.4.2). - 3.
-A network of roads for recreation use and access (Section 4.4.3). - 4.
-Existing recreation trails for motorized and non-motorized users (Section 4.4.4). - 5.
-Day-use areas that facilitate access to recreation trails and features (Section 4.4.5). - 6.
-Locations where informational signage should be installed to enhance education and communications to recreation users (Section 4.4.6). - 7.
-Sites where unsustainable recreation use has led to significant impacts, and where restoration efforts should be focused in the future (Section 4.4.7).
+- 1. Sensitive areas where recreation use and access should be managed to prevent impacts to important values (Section 4.3.1). - 2.
+Potential sites for designated overnight camping on Crown land (Section 4.3.2). - 3.
+A network of roads for recreation use and access (Section 4.3.3). - 4.
+Existing designated recreation trails for motorized and non-motorized users (Section 4.3.4). - 5.
+Day-use areas that facilitate access to designated recreation trails and features (Section 4.3.5). - 6.
+Locations where informational signage should be installed to enhance education and communications to recreation users (Section 4.3.6). - 7.
+Sites where unsustainable recreation use has led to significant impacts, and where restoration efforts should be focused in the future (Section 4.3.7).

-The recreation approaches will be implemented through a phased approach.
+The proposed recreation approaches will be implemented through a phased approach.
 This Strategy represents Phase 1 and will be implemented and enforced in the summer of 2021.
-Observations and proposed monitoring work over the summer, along with feedback from the public engagement process, will be used to update the Koocanusa Recreation Strategy in 2022.
-During Phase 1, camping on Crown land is permitted only in the camping areas identified in this Strategy, and motorized recreation is permitted only on the roads and trails identified in the Strategy.
+The Recreation Order which took effect in April 2020 remains in place - overnight camping on Crown land is permitted in designated sites only, and motorized recreation is permitted on designated roads and trails only.
+During Phase one, dispersed camping on Crown land would be permitted only in the camping areas identified in the Strategy, and motorized recreation would be permitted only on the roads and trails identified in the Strategy.

-Phase 2 is a longer-term process of conducting more detailed assessments of undeveloped camping areas, roads, trails and day use access areas, to determine suitability for future use.
-Through Phase 2, the potential locations of overnight camping areas, roads, trails, and day-use access areas are likely to change as new assessment work is completed and monitoring of recreation activities continues.
-Overnight camping areas identified in Phase one may a) remain as undeveloped Crown land camping areas with no site development, b) become designated camping sites with enhanced facilities, or c) be removed from consideration.
+Phase two is a longer-term process of conducting more detailed assessments of proposed camping areas, roads, trails and day use access areas, to determine suitability for future use.
+Through Phase two, the potential locations of overnight camping areas, roads, trails, and day-use access areas are likely to change as new assessment work is completed and monitoring of recreation activities continues.
+Overnight camping areas identified in Phase one may a) remain as dispersed Crown land camping areas with no site development, b) become designated camping sites with enhanced facilities, or c) be removed from consideration.